nikola/fan/README.md

     * downscales poster artwork from the original full-resolution images at ultra-high quality (using EWA RobidouxSharp)
     * detects when a movie belongs to a collection, and displays collections as expandable grids for a very compact overview of vast movie libraries.
     * installs best-of-breed third-party software for high-quality playback: [MPC-HC], [madVR] and [LAV Filters] \(not bundled with _fan_\).
+    * calculates primary colors of poster images for artistic coherence in the UI (using a very fast, multithreaded [implementation] of [MMCQ])

 **Latest release version of Windows binary:**
 [fan &raquo; Releases &raquo; 0.13.0.0]